penalara/engineOutputGHCFile/schema-doc/ghcoutput-properties-generatedjsontimetable-properties-assignedsections-assignedsection-properties-fictionalindex.md

 engineOutputGHCSchema#/properties/timetable/properties/assignedSections/items/properties/fictionalIndex
 ```

-Position on the day, of the ficticial section, in the frame.
+Position on the day, of the fictional section, in the frame.

-> The engine make the ficticial sections, as a division of Real Sections.
+> The engine make the fictional sections, as a division of Real Sections.
 >

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                     |